konstellation-io/website/content/en/docs/KRE/10_getting_started/core_concepts.md

 ### Nodes

 A node is an isolated process inside a workflow.
 They can be coded in `Python` or in `GoLang` and are designed to be scalable and asynchronous.
-Each node is deployed in a separated pod inside the cluster and they are connected to other nodes through an event broker.
+Each node is deployed in a separated pod inside the cluster, nodes are connected to other nodes through an event broker.